 View of the Palace of the Illustrious Barberini Family on the Quirinal Hill

 Taking up almost half the length of the foreground is a large fallen obelisk.
-Figures stand, sit, and lean on top of it, gesture wildly, and engage actively with its massive stone blocks.
+Figures stand, sit, and lean on top of it, gesture energetically, and engage actively with its massive stone blocks.
 By pushing the obelisk to the foreground, Piranesi places viewers in similar direct contact with the object.
 His sixth annotation notes that it was transferred from the Circus of Elagabalus outside the Porta Maggiore to its current location at the Barberini Palace.
-He renders the hieroglyphics with the utmost precision, as he does in his view of the piazza of San Giovanni in Laterano.
-There was also a fallen obelisk beside the Lateran, which Piranesi illustrates from two different perspectives.
+He renders the hieroglyphics with the utmost precision, as he does in his view of the obelisk erected in the piazza of San Giovanni in Laterano.
+There was also a fallen obelisk beside the Lateran, which Piranesi illustrates from two different perspectives in his views of the Basilica San Giovanni Laterano and its Piazza.
 In these views of the church the obelisk is barely visible, requiring more work for the viewers to look closely at every detail.
-Here, by contrast, the Barberini obelisk is on “grand display” as it is in the map of the Campus Martius below.
-In both the view and map, Piranesi shows the obelisk broken and lying down, with the individual blocks and their hieroglyphics clearly visible.
+Here, by contrast, the Barberini obelisk is on dramatic display as it is in the map of the Campus Martius below.
+In both the view and map, Piranesi shows the obelisk broken and on the ground, with the individual blocks and their hieroglyphics clearly visible.
 The Campus Martius map takes the obelisk out of its contemporary setting into a fantastical reimagining of the most ancient part of Rome.
-While Piranesi represents the current position of the obelisk accurately in the Barberini print, in the map he envisions the obelisk in its rightful, ancient, context.
+While Piranesi represents the current position of the obelisk accurately in the Barberini print, in the map he envisions the obelisk in an ancient context.
 For his contemporaries Nolli and Vasi, who also portray this obelisk, “antiquities are of particular importance insofar as they relate to the active, lived-in part of the city” (Ceen 36).
 For Piranesi, by contrast, the recurring motif of the fallen obelisk conveys his antiquarian interests and fascination with the design, movement, and history of these ancient structures.
 (ZL)

 To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here.